Cross-modal Full-mode Fine-grained Alignment for Text-to-Image Person Retrieval: Experiments

 {\bfseries Visualization of Top-5 Retrieval Results.} Figure~\ref{fig:visual1} compares the top-5 retrieval results between the baseline IRRA$^R$ and our proposed FMFA on the CUHK-PEDES dataset.
-As shown in Figure~\ref{fig:visual1}, FMFA achieves more accurate retrieval results, successfully retrieving images that the baseline fails to match.
+Figure~\ref{fig:visual1} illustrates that FMFA delivers more precise retrieval results, correctly identifying images that the baseline fails to match.
 For query texts where the baseline performs well, FMFA further improves performance by retrieving more relevant pedestrian images (e.g., Figure~\ref{fig:v1} and Figure~\ref{fig:v3}).
 Even for hard negative samples, where the baseline struggles to retrieve the correct image, FMFA still enhances the similarity between positive pairs (e.g., Figure~\ref{fig:v2} and Figure~\ref{fig:v4}).
 This is because our proposed FMFA focuses on the unmatched positive pairs and adaptively pulls the positive pairs closer.
-More comparisons of the top-5 retrieved results between the baseline and FMFA on the ICFG-PEDES and RSTPReid datasets are provided in Figure~\ref{fig:visual2} and Figure~\ref{fig:visual3}.
+More comparisons of the top-5 retrieved results are provided in Appendix~\ref{sec:comparision}.